coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 longer staggered; a character whose nonlethal damage exceeds his hit points becomes unconscious.

-**Stunned:** A stunned creature drops everything held, can't take actions, takes a --2 penalty to AC, and loses his Dexterity bonus to AC (if any).
+**Stunned:** A stunned creature drops everything held, can’t take actions, takes a –2 penalty to AC, and loses his Dexterity bonus to AC (if any).

 **Turned:** Affected by a turn undead attempt.
 Turned undead flee for 10